 It’s quite likely, you are / were also angry with yourself… for allowing this to happen, for playing a role in the conflict, or that you didn’t remove yourself from the situation much earlier.
 Maybe there were some red flags, but you moved forward anyway.

-If this is true, don’t blame yourself.
+Don’t blame yourself.
+This is also not a solution.
 This is a moment when you can start forgiving yourself.
-Spend a lot of time on step 6.
+Have compassion for yourself.
 By now you probably feel a bit better.
 Bring your attention to the area of your heart.
 Create a feeling of comfort, love and compassion around it.
 If you do, you will get in touch with the softer side of you that can only be loved.
 And forgiven.

 7. Create new agreements.

-Take a look again at what happened then.
-How could this part of life, this situation be handled better.
+Take a look again at what happened in that situation.
+How could this part of life, this situation be handled better?
 What was your responsibility?
-Simply: what are the lessons learned?
+Simply: what can you learn from this?

 Now is the moment when you can be proactive.
 So take the responsibility.
 Step into the more powerful version of you.
 Make a promise to yourself that this will never happen again to you.
 You have the right to change (yourself, what you attract, your energy) at any moment in your life.
-You have the right to use words: stop, no, well… no. Now create new terms of dealing with similar situations.
+You have the right to say no. Just because you respect yourself.
+Now create new agreements how you will handle similar situations.
 Set emotional and physical boundaries.